-How to handle public EDB file errors in Exchange Server?
+How to handle Exchange public EDB (pub1.edb) file errors?

 MS Outlook is one of the most popular email clients among professionals and when it is used with Microsoft Exchange Server platform, the experience of mailing, instant messaging, notes, calendar etc all gets enriched.
 Thus the collaborative use of Exchange Server and Outlook provides best features to users with enhanced security as Server uses Extensible Storage Facility (ESE) to keep the log files of each email item.